 The Mid-States Corridor Regional Development Authority (RDA) and the Indiana Department of Transportation (INDOT) are conducting the required Tier 1 Environmental Study for the Mid-States Corridor Project.

-The RDA and INDOT initiated a study of the corridor under the National Environmental Policy Act (NEPA).
+The Regional Development Authority (RDA) and Indiana Department of Transportation (INDOT) initiated a study of the corridor under the National Environmental Policy Act (NEPA).
 The study is required for all federally-funded projects to assess environmental effects before making decisions concerning the construction of highways and other publicly-owned facilities.

 The NEPA process includes: